 Fashion at Killerton

-As you head up to the first floor of the house you enter a world of fashion gone by.
+As you head up to the first floor of the house you enter a world of historic and contemporary fashion.

 The collection contains many pieces from the 18th and 19th centuries, with the earliest piece, a man's sleeved waistcoat, dating from 1690.
 However, it is the 20th century that is particularly well represented, with couture pieces from designers such as Chanel.

-Besides from the many pieces of dress, there are numerous pairs of shoes and impressive examples of jewellery, fans, handbags and other accessories.
+In addition to the many items of clothing, there are numerous pairs of shoes and impressive examples of jewellery, fans, handbags and other accessories.

 Every year a new exhibition is created exploring different eras of fashion and textile history.